mathdigilab/mathdigilab.github.io/docs/Prepare/CMI/CMI entrance exam.md

 2018 | 5000 | 95 | 48
 2019 | 5500 | 100 | 61

-## Collaborative learning sessions
-These sessions aim at collaborative learning for CMI entrance exam.
-We will discuss theory as well as practice questions together via online meets.
-Please mail me along with a screenshot of one time joining fee of Rs.
-499.

-### Payment option
-Payment must be sent to the UPI address given below.
-Please send me an email with the transaction number or a screenshot so that I can link your payment to your email ID.
-Thanks for contributing!

-**UPI Address: shreyaskali@okaxis**

 For more updates regarding the exam schedule and registration, check out the official [CMI website](https://cmi.ac.in).